asciinema/avt/README.md

 built with it.

-avt doesn't try to replicate a specific terminal variant like VT102 or VT220 and instead implements most emulation features found in modern terminal emulators like xterm, Gnome Terminal, Alacritty, iTerm, mosh etc.
+avt doesn't try to replicate a specific terminal variant like VT102 or VT220 and instead implements most control sequences found in modern terminal emulators like xterm, Gnome Terminal, Alacritty, iTerm, mosh etc.

 ## License